andre-d/organic/README.md

 **.nolist**: Stops assembly until .list

 **.org \[origin]**: Sets the origin to \[origin]

+**.relocate**: Begins a relocation section.  $ is set to zero and a length-prefixed relocation table is inserted into the output.

 **.ref [value]**: Adds a reference to value, so that ifref(value) will be true without actually using the value.